 What do you do?

 We have a well-equipped amateur radio station in Cambridge for the benefit of our members.
+We arrange occasional lectures on radio related topics.
 We make contact with people all over the world (our members regularly make contact with Australia, New Zealand and islands in the south Pacific).
 Some members of the Society also regularly travel to remote countries, islands or mountains to make radio contacts.

 For fun, and for the pleasure of getting good at it!
 Even with the communication methods available in the modern world, there’s still something quite magical about the feeling of speaking to somebody who’s on the other side of the globe by radio, without the help of anything man-made in the middle.
 How about going somewhere off the beaten track, setting up some equipment and hearing a pile-up of people all wanting to make contact with you because you’re somewhere that’s rarely on the air?
 Or how about building your own equipment, and doing all the above with something that started out as a few components?
 Internationally, there are many millions of other radio amateurs who share our enthusiasm for communication.

 How much time will this take?